Make a Practice Journal

 Play each of the songs you’ve already learned in your current unit.
 Here’s a list of the songs from each unit:

-- Unit 1: Hot Cross Buns, Engine Engine, Five Woodpeckers, Frog in the Middle, Chocolate, Listen for Bells
+- Unit 1: Hot Cross Buns, Five Woodpeckers, Frog in the Middle, Chocolate, Listen for Bells

 This is a great time to use the Practice CD tracks from the Lesson Materials.
-You can also try a “Super Challenge,” like playing with your eyes closed, singing solfege or letter names of notes as you play, or playing with your right hand, then left hand, then both hands together.
+You can also try a “Super Challenge,” like playing with your eyes closed, singing solfege or letter names of notes as you play, or switching the hands’ jobs.

 Piano Fun Time